Piccolo heckelphone

-The piccolo heckelphone is a very rare woodwind instrument invented in 1904 by the firm of Wilhelm Heckel in Wiesbaden-Biebrich, Germany.
+The piccolo heckelphone is a very rare woodwind instrument invented in 1905 by the firm of Wilhelm Heckel in Wiesbaden-Biebrich, Germany.
 A variant of the heckelphone, the piccolo heckelphone was intended to add power to the very highest woodwind register of the late Romantic orchestra, providing a full and rich oboe-like sound well into the sopranino range.
-A transposing instrument pitched in F, a perfect fourth above the oboe, its range as described in contemporary fingering charts is from written B3 to G6, though it can reach tones as much as a third above this.
+A transposing instrument pitched in F, a perfect fourth above the oboe, its written range is from B3 to E6, though it can reach tones as much as a third above this.

 Following the basic principle of the heckelphone, the piccolo heckelphone in F has an extremely wide bore with large tone holes.
 The angle of the instrument's conicity is quite wide (though not as wide as that of a saxophone), giving it a characteristically strong and powerful tone.
 The instrument is built in one section with a detachable bell and has simple-system German fingering.

-Richard Strauss, who scored for the heckelphone on a number of occasions, was an early enthusiast of the piccolo heckelphone, even using it in a performance of Bach's second Brandenburg Concerto, where it played the high trumpet part in the last movement.
+Richard Strauss, who scored for the heckelphone on a number of occasions, was an early enthusiast of the piccolo heckelphone, even using it in a performance of Bach's second Brandenburg Concerto, where it played the solo trumpet part in the final movement.
 In 1915, Strauss requested that a piccolo heckelphone in E♭ be built for use in his composition Eine Alpensinfonie.
 Named the terz-heckelphon, Strauss ultimately did not score for it, though a handful were built.